davecoffin/party/README.md

 The first step is to install NativeScript globally, follow these instructions: https://docs.nativescript.org/start/quick-setup

 Once thats all set up, you can use the NativeScript CLI to create a new project.
-My app is going to throw a little party for the user, so I’m going to call it party.
+My app is going to throw a little party for the user, so I’m going to call it `party`.
 In this app we are going to integrate a plugin, do some animations, and access some native iOS APIs.

 `tns create party --ng`